yanivam/react-svg-worldmap/lib/README.md

 It all started with a fun project that I was building and needed to draw simple yet beautiful world's map.
 Searching for solutions I found many potential solutions like MapBox and Google Maps, but they were "too smart" for what I needed.
 They needed to "call home" for the data, they supported tons of options I didn't need, and while they included react-integrations, they were not completely native to the react world.
 There was definitely something missing.
 And that's when react-svg-worldmap started.

+## Where are we getting the data for the world map?

+We have sourced our data from Natural Earth, a community-driven initiative aimed at creating visually appealing and high-quality maps using cartography or GIS software for small-scale projects.
+Our use of open source tools in creating this map data is not intended to express any political views, but rather to fulfill the requirements of this project.

 ## Install

 In order to install, run the following command: